 Maximize your Forages, Feed Less

-In addition to the added reproductive benefits that the VitaFerm Concept•Aid line offers, all VitaFerm products contain a proprietary prebiotic called Amaferm® that is research-proven to increase the intake, digestibility and absorption of nutrients, meaning you can get more nutritional value from your forages.
+In addition to the added reproductive benefits that the VitaFerm Concept•Aid line offers, all VitaFerm products contain a proprietary prebiotic called Amaferm® is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.

 Amaferm is designed to enhance digestibility by amplifying nutrient supply for maximum performance.
 It is research-proven to increase the energy available to the animal resulting in more milk production, which also leads to higher-performing, growthier calves.